How Seller of Travel Laws Impact Service Fees [+Free Service Fee Template]

 - Cognito: $10/mo for Pro Plan (needed for electronic signature and for clients ability to download copy of form).

-- DocuSign: Fees start at $10/mo, $25/mo if you want to send more than 5 documents for signature per month.
+- DocuSign: Fees start at $10/mo, or $25/mo if you want to send more than 5 documents for signature per month.
 (Jamie uses this form, and her templates look GREAT).

 There's other resources too—but we're not familiar with them.
 Do you have any programs you'd recommend for online document signing?
 If so comment below!
 We love options here at HAR :)